Online Safety Tips and Online Communities

 Always have strong anti-spam, anti-virus and anti-phishing tools installed and set to update automatically.

 This webpage is a resource.
-Milestones Organization does not endorse or recommend any providers, methodologies or services from any of the groups or companies listed below.
+Milestones Autism Resources does not endorse or recommend any providers, methodologies or services from any of the groups or companies listed below.

 A web community designed for individuals (and parents/professional of those) with autism, Asperger’s Syndrome, ADHD, PDDs, and other neurological differences.
 Includes a discussion forum, an articles sections, how-to guides, a blogging feature, and a chatroom for real-time communication.

 A website founded and maintained by individuals with Autism Spectrum Disorders to advance the principles of disability rights for the autism community.
 Includes information on legislative affairs regarding autism, connections to social and support groups, how-to guides, resource library, newsletter and more.

 IAN (Interactive Autism Network) Community